NU-Digital-Cultures/Trout/README.md

 3. Used to create our [example tenant tales submissions](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Research%20Methods/TenantTales.md).
 <br>

+## *Homes to Newcastle* as a CIC
+As our digital tool is to be created for a Company Interest Company (CIC), we undertook some inital [prelimary research](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Research/CIC%20Research.md) on what this might mean for our project.

 # 4. Tenant Talk's Framing Devices
 In order to achieve *Homes to Newcastle*'s aims, we decided on two major critical framing devices that would uniquely shape our project, which are briefly summarised below.
 These devices mostly steer the creative direction of our **Tenant Tales** interactive map, however, the principles underpinning them are carried over to all three of our app sections.
 <br>